A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Numerical experiments

 \subsection{3D registration experiment}

-In \Cref{fig:3D} and \Cref{table3D}, we compare our approach with state-of the-art diffeomorphic methods including LDDMM, Log Demons, and Hsiao models when tested on Brain images of $ 128 \times 128 \times 128 $.
-In this experiment, we use a multilevel strategy (${L}=5$) and set $\text{MaxIter}= 200$ for all models.
+In \Cref{fig:3D} and \Cref{table3D}, we evaluate our method against state-of-the-art diffeomorphic methods such as LDDMM, Log Demons, and Hsiao models on Brain images of $ 128 \times 128 \times 128 $.
+For this experiment, we employ a multilevel strategy with ${L}=5$ and set $\text{MaxIter}= 200$ for all models.

-By observing the texture and sharp edges of the brain surface in \Cref{fig:3D} (\emph{see} marked elliptical region), we can see that the registration results of our scheme are closer to the reference image than those of other methods.
-This demonstrates that our method has more advantages in dealing with complicated details.
-The results in \Cref{table3D} show that all methods produce diffeomorphic transformations while our approach has a relatively small Jacobian determinant varying range ($\det(\nabla \bar{\bm{\varphi}}) \in [0.22, 2.26] $).
-As illustrated in \Cref{table3D}, the proposed model can consistently achieve the best values for the $\rm{Re_{-}SSD}$, \emph{ssim}, and \emph{psnr} scores.
-In addition, the Log Demons method has the lowest time cost because it does not need to solve the system of linear equations, which is usually the computational bottleneck of large-scale 3D registration problems.
-Among the remaining methods, the proposed method has a lower time cost, taking only 1091.96 seconds.
-Hence, this example demonstrates that our approach can be applied to 3D image registration problems, and produce the top-ranked results with diffeomorphic transformations and small volume change.
+Observing the surface of the brain in \Cref{fig:3D}, particularly the highlighted elliptical region, it is clear that our registration scheme produces results that are closer to the reference image compared to other methods.
+This indicates that our method is more effective in dealing with complicated details.
+The results presented in \Cref{table3D} demonstrate that all methods achieve diffeomorphic transformations, and our approach demonstrates a relatively narrow range of variation in the Jacobian determinant ($\det(\nabla \bar{\bm{\varphi}}) \in [0.22, 2.26]$).
+As shown in \Cref{table3D}, our proposed model consistently outperforms the other methods in terms of scores $\rm{Re_{-}SSD}$, \emph{ssim}, and \emph{psnr}.
+Furthermore, the Log Demons method has the lowest computational cost since it does not require solving the system of linear equations, which is typically the bottleneck in large-scale 3D registration problems.
+Among the remaining methods, our proposed approach also has a lower time cost, completing in only 1091.96 seconds.
+Therefore, this example demonstrates the applicability of our approach to 3D image registration problems, yielding top-ranking results with diffeomorphic transformations and minimal volume change.